-CONSTITUTIONAL AMENDMENT #C9 SUBMITTED BY LOCAL 229, 254, 1302, EASTERN GREAT LAKES DISTRICT CUPE COUNCIL
+CONSTITUTIONAL AMENDMENT # SUBMITTED BY LOCAL 229, 254, 1302, EASTERN GREAT LAKES DISTRICT CUPE COUNCIL

-Amend Article 2-Objectives, by adding a new subsection 2 (d) as follows:
+Amend Article 2 - Objectives, by adding a new subsection 2 d) as follows:

-Notwithstanding any provision in Article 2 (a) through 2 (c) above, the Division will not speak on behalf of CUPE members, or claim to speak on behalf of CUPE members on matters of war, insurrection, conflict, crisis, religion or politics where the issue arises or is occurring outside of Canada.
+Notwithstanding any provision in Article 2 a) through 2 c) above, the Division will not speak on behalf of CUPE members, or claim to speak on behalf of CUPE members on matters of war, insurrection, conflict, crisis, religion or politics where the issue arises or is occurring outside of Canada.

-- The membership of CUPE locals affiliated with the Division are comprised of persons from virtually all ethnic, religious and political backgrounds and beliefs and it is therefore not possible to claim to speak on behalf of all members in relation to international matters; - Political and religious views are best expressed by individuals on their own behalf.
+- The membership of CUPE locals affiliated with the Division are comprised of persons from virtually all ethnic, religious and political backgrounds and beliefs and it is therefore not possible to claim to speak on behalf of all members in relation to international matters; - The membership of CUPE locals affiliated with the Division are comprised of persons from virtually all ethnic, religious and political backgrounds and beliefs and it is therefore not possible to claim to speak on behalf of all members in relation to international matters. - Political and religious views are best expressed by individuals on their own behalf.